panoply/syncify/readme.md

 </summary>
 <p>

-The `export` option refers to a directory where packaged (.zip) themes will be written when running the `package` resource via the CLI.
-Packaged themes will be prepended with the version number defined in your `package.json` file and are exported as `.zip` files.
+The `export` option refers to a directory where packaged (`.zip`) themes will be written when running the `package` command.
+Packaged themes will be prepended with the version number defined in the projects `package.json` file.

 </p>
 </details>